A1jandro-Jimenez/Billboard_Hot_100/README.md

 1. What features best predict a song having a better chart postion?

  MySQL was used to find the answer to most of the questions with the exception of What features best predict a song having a better chart postion?
-A
+A Multiple Linear Regression model was condcuted to see the factors that statsicaly contrubited to a song having a higher chart postion.
+The script as with a more detail explanasion about the thought process for each question can be found in the file....

+The results of each question were stored a as csv files and exported to Power BI for visulization.
+As mentioned before a Power BI dashboard was created to demonstarae the results obtained.
+Furthermore, Python was also used to visulize ststical significany for the predictive/advanced analysis.
+The last few visuals were simple bar charts and scatter plots from Excel to showcase a few of the remainding

+### Results and Conlusions